 The landscape is changing for employees in many ways.
 The evolving definition of family of one and the demographics of the workforce is more diverse now with four generations in the workforce and employees are delaying retirement.

 With this diversity in workforce comes differing perspectives of the importance of benefits.
 The study found that employees between the ages of 51-64 most valued the medical and prescription drug benefits, and not surprising the prescription benefits were least valued by employees between 21 and 24.
 Knowing what specific benefits your workforce values is critical to designing a plan to meet their needs.
-This is information is only gather through periodic surveys customized for you.
+This is information only gathered through periodic surveys customized for you.

 Employees are concerned about financial wellbeing; retirement planning and security as well as the assurance they can meet financial obligations in the event of a disability and protection from the unexpected.
-Besides offering traditional 40k and disability plans, some employers offer benefits to fill this need such as identity theft protection, accident and critical illness coverage or legal service.
+Besides offering traditional 401k and disability plans, some employers offer benefits to fill this need such as identity theft protection, accident and critical illness coverage or legal service.
 There are many options to provide these benefits at a low or no cost to the employer and offering them can increase employee satisfaction and loyalty.
 According to the study 61% of employees are more likely to accept a job and 59% of employees will be more loyal to their current employer if wellbeing benefits are offered.